marunkumar891/Net-Banking/README.md

 # Net-Banking
-prototype of net banking using SQL and PHP.
+A prototype of online net banking using SQL and PHP.